A careers outreach “kit” for IP Inclusive Week

 Based on a work experience day hosted by AA Thornton and attended by sixth-form students (plus teachers) from a London secondary school, the pack provides suggestions for both format and content, sample case studies and basic guidance on presenting to students who may initially have little awareness of the IP system.
 It incorporates the Careers in Ideas materials (there’s an information booklet, poster, “opportunities map” and Powerpoint® presentation on the Careers in Ideas website, all of them free for anyone to use in promoting careers in IP), but it also, importantly, shows you how to begin by stimulating interest in IP itself, using workshop exercises and discussions.

-You can download the components of the new resource pack below:
+You can download the components of the new resource pack here; they include:

 - Guidance notes, including thoughts on running a work experience day and a sample timetable